You may think that you read pretty well, but just wait till you hear about the world's fastest readers.

 Berg claims you can go back to test your speed after this exercise, and you will see a significant increase in speed using your hand.

-While lessons learned from these remarkable individuals can increase your reading speed, is it possible to read as fast Maria Teresa Calderon and Howard Stephen Berg?
+While lessons learned from these remarkable individuals can increase your reading speed, is it possible to read as fast as Maria Teresa Calderon and Howard Stephen Berg?

 As you might have guessed, most of the evidence shows that reading at this insane speed with any comprehension is highly unlikely.